 Professor Werfel's research interests focus on chronic inflammatory skin diseases including atopic dermatitis (e.g. role of allergens, microbial antigens and autoantigens in atopic dermatitis, immunology of eczematous skin diseases, new therapeutical approaches in atopic dermatitis).
 He is currently a member of the Executive Committees of the European Society of Dermatological Research (ESDR), the European Academy of Allergy, Asthma and Clinical Immunology (EAACI) and is Vice President of the Society of Allergy and Clinical Immunology (DGAKI).

-From 1992 he has continuously received research grants from the “Deutsche Forschungsgemeinschaft” (DFG) and from various research foundations and received several awards for his work in allergy and inflammation research.
+Since 1992 he has continuously received research grants from the ‘Deutsche Forschungsgemeinschaft’ (DFG) and various research foundations, and received several awards for his work in allergy and inflammation research.

-Prof. Dr. med.
-Dr. h. c.
-Torsten Zuberbier is Managing Director at the Department of Dermatology, Venereology & Allergy, Charité - Universitätsmedizin Berlin, Germany, and holds the honorary doctorate from the University of Athens, Greece.
-Furthermore, Prof. Zuberbier is the Secretary General of the Global Allergy and Asthma European Network (GA2LEN) - Network of Excellence as well as the spokesperson of the Allergie-Centrum-Charité in the Dermatology Clinic of the Charité in Berlin Mitte.
-Since 2003 Prof. Zuberbier has been the Head of the European Centre for Allergy Research Foundation (ECARF), Berlin, Germany.
+Prof Dr med.
+Dr h. c.
+Torsten Zuberbier is Managing Director at the Department of Dermatology, Venereology & Allergy, Charité - Universitätsmedizin Berlin, Germany, and holds an honorary doctorate from the University of Athens, Greece.
+Furthermore, Prof Zuberbier is the Secretary General of the Global Allergy and Asthma European Network (GA2LEN) - Network of Excellence as well as the spokesperson of the Allergie-Centrum-Charité in the Dermatology Clinic of the Charité in Berlin Mitte.
+Since 2003 Prof Zuberbier has been the Head of the European Centre for Allergy Research Foundation (ECARF), Berlin, Germany.